convexengineering/convexengineering.github.io/_posts/2016-01-13-state-of-the-lab.md

 Beyond the details of these projects, I'd like us to push hard this term to 1) publish more journal papers, which we've gotten a slow start on, and 2) increase our web presence with occasional blog-post style updates about what we're working on and thinking about.

-And now -- back to work!
+And now, back to work!